 The objective revelation of God in Scripture is to be understood rationally…rationally.
 For years I’ve read so much about listen for the voice of God, listen for God to speak in your mind, listen for God to speak in your heart and show you what He wants you to do and show you the meaning of Scripture, etc., etc. That is mystical.
 That is irrational.
 I don’t even know what they’re listening for.

-Perhaps some Veracity reader can instruct me otherwise, but it appears to me that Pastor MacArthur is presenting us with an either-or proposition.
-Either we read the Bible for objectively presented information concerning God, or we are simply giving ourselves over to mindless “mysticism.”
-Either we seek to rationally and objectively understand the text or we get lost in the morass of our own subjective experience.
+What John MacArthur is saying is this: Either we read the Bible for objectively presented information concerning God, or we are simply giving ourselves over to mindless “mysticism.”
+Either we seek to rationally and objectively understand the text, or we get lost in the morass of our own subjective experience.
 Unfortunately, Pastor MacArthur is presenting us with a false dichotomy with his either-or propositions.

-So while I greatly appreciate the wonderful expository preacher ministry of John MacArthur, I appeal to the Veracity reader, does such an either-or proposition actually reflect the teaching of the Bible itself?
+While I greatly appreciate the wonderful expository preacher ministry of John MacArthur, such an either-or proposition doe not reflect the teaching of the Bible itself.
 When Jesus promised to send the Holy Spirit to teach the disciples the things of God and remind his followers of what He said (John 14:15-31), was this promise only applicable to the original hearers of Jesus’ words, that first apostolic generation that produced for us the New Testament text, or is this promise of the continuing work of the Holy Spirit applicable to the follower of Jesus today?
-While we must be mindful that the Holy Spirit will not contradict what He said through the original sacred writers of the first century with what He is saying to believers today, hence the need for well-grounded Bible doctrine to keep us today on track and guide us in spiritual discernment, is MacArthur correct?
-Is every claim today that God speaks to us through a lectio divina-approach to the Bible to be rejected as being incompatible with the objective, “rational” meaning of the original Bible text?
-What say ye, Veracity reader?
+John MacArthur is surely right to say that the Holy Spirit today will not contradict what He said through the original sacred writers of the first century.
+We do need well-grounded Bible doctrine to keep us on track.
+But is MacArthur correct in his other assertion?
+Is a lectio divina-approach to the Bible necessarily incompatible with the objective, “rational” meaning of the original Bible text?

 While it is true that the notion of contemplation could easily be twisted in a subjectivist and narcissist manner, there is also a healthier way of looking at it, too.
 As J. I Packer and Carolyn Nystrom describe in Praying: Finding Our Way Through Duty to Delight (pages 90-91), contemplation is simply “a time of peacefully resting in God, waiting in silence in the divine presence with alert, hopeful expectancy.
 A new sharpness of focus on something may not be given, but then again it may.”